-AWS pricing and billing is a truly complicated topic, and it takes much time and effort to grasp its main peculiarities, one of the main of which is hidden charges.
-While AWS does a good job of providing tools to help users understand and control their costs, it’s nevertheless important to stay in the know of various non-obvious charges that can add up in order to be fully prepared to minimize them.
+AWS pricing and billing is a genuinely complicated topic, and it takes much time and effort to grasp its main peculiarities, including hidden charges.
+While AWS does an excellent job of providing tools to help users understand and control their costs, it’s nevertheless essential to stay aware of various non-obvious charges that can add up to be fully prepared to minimize them.

-In this article, we will take a look at the most significant hidden AWS charges that you should be aware of and share tips for avoiding them or at least minimizing their impact.
+In this article, we will look at the most significant hidden AWS charges you should be aware of and share tips for avoiding them or at least minimizing their impact.

-But first, let’s have a quick glance at AWS pricing and billing.
-As you probably know, AWS offers a pay-as-you-go pricing model, i.e. you only pay for the services and resources you use.
-There are numerous pricing options to choose from, and the most widespread are On-Demand, Reserved Instances, and Savings Plans — everyone can find something that will suit their needs and budget.
+But first, let’s have a glance at AWS pricing and billing.
+As you probably know, AWS offers a pay-as-you-go pricing model, i.e., you only pay for the services and resources you use.
+There are numerous pricing options, and the most widespread are On-Demand, Reserved Instances, and Savings Plans — everyone can find something that will suit their needs and budget.
 What’s more, for some limited cases, AWS also provides a Free Tier, which enables new users to try certain services.

-The flexibility of the pricing model is a great thing per se, but it’s effortless to run into unexpected charges if you use Amazon Web Services without enough caution.
-This is especially true for users who are new to AWS and haven’t yet understood what the billing is all about, and what are the caveats and best practices for working with it.
-Now, let’s overview some of the hidden AWS charges you should be aware of.
+The flexibility of the pricing model is an excellent thing per se, but it’s effortless to run into unexpected charges if you use Amazon Web Services without enough caution.
+This is especially true for users new to AWS and who haven’t yet understood what the billing is all about and what are the caveats and best practices for working with it.
+Now, let’s overview some of the hidden AWS charges you should know.

 Hidden AWS charges to watch out for at all costs